Bir Ma'in

-Bir Ma'in was a Palestinian Arab village in the Ramle Subdistrict.
+Bir Ma'in (Arabic: بير اماعين/ماعين) was a Palestinian Arab village in the Ramle Subdistrict.
 It was depopulated during the 1948 Arab-Israeli War on July 15, 1948 during the second phase of Operation Danny by the First and Second Battalions of the Yiftach Brigade.
 It was located 14 km east of Ramla.
 The village was defended by the Jordanian Army.

+Etymology

+Bi’r Māʽīn is an Arabic toponym meaning “The well of Maʽīn”.
+The personal name Ma'in is recorded in the toponymy of southern Judea and southern Philistia, and considered the name of one of Jacob’s sons.
+The crusaders recorded the name as.
+Bermenayn.

 Foundation legend

-In 1873, Clermont-Ganneau noted down the foundation legend of Bir_Ma'in.
-He was told that the village mosque was consecrated to its founder, Neby Ma'in, son of Jacob.
+In 1873, Clermont-Ganneau noted down the foundation legend of Bir Ma'in.
+He was told that the village mosque was consecrated to its founder, Neby Ma'in, son of Jacob (which may be identical to Benjamin).
 He was buried in a cave nearby.
 When he died, his five sisters hurried to Bir Ma'in from Jiser Benat Ya'kub ('Jacob Daughters' Bridge').
 However, they all died at different places in the neighbourhood, and were buried where they died.
 Their tombs were still an object of veneration, Sitt Mena being one of them.

 History

 Crusader period

 Bir Ma'in was a fief of the Holy Sepulchre Church in the twelfth century.
 In 1170, Bernhard, Bishop of Lydda, granted the leaders of the Holy Sepulchre Church the right to build churches in five villages, including Bir Ma'in.
 It is unclear if a church was ever built.

 At the time of the Crusades there was a fort here, which was destroyed by Saladin, and rebuilt by Richard Lionheart.